stritti/smart-swimming-pool/README.md

 # Smart Swimming-Pool

-Control my swimming pool a little bit smarter :)
+Pool automation to control my swimmingpool a little bit smarter :)

 *Status:* Project is sucessfully live since May 2018.